Chiropractor & Physical Therapy for Spondylolysis Treatment in Carrollton, TX

 Difficulty standing or sitting for long periods: Prolonged sitting or standing may exacerbate the pain, leading to discomfort or a need to change positions frequently.

-How can Chiropractic Care help with pain associated with Spondylolysis?
+How can Chiropractic Care or Physical Help with Pain Associated with Spondylolysis?

 At Elevation, we utilize a wide variety of techniques and treatments to improve symptoms related to Spondylolysis.
 Depending on the severity and stage of the Spondylosis and location can result in different treatment programs.
 At Elevation, our goal is to reduce symptoms and pain associated with the stress reaction or stress fracture and then stabilize the muscle tissue around it with strengthening exercises.
 It's not a one-size fits all situation because each patient with this is treated different and each person may present with unique compensation patterns that amplify symptoms.
 We utilize different soft tissue treatments such as manual therapy, dry needling, IASTM, cupping, and shockwave therapy.
 We also use specific spinal manipulation or adjusting that do not threaten the stress reaction or stress fracture to improve range of motion and mobility through the spine effectively.
 We usually teach a progression of advanced rehabilitation and strengthening exercises for the low back and surrounding regions as well to help ease and reduce symptoms long-term.